 In recent years, veterinary medicine has become increasingly more advanced.
 We are able to diagnose and treat conditions that in the past would have been left undetected, sometimes with fatal consequences.
 But this more advanced treatment can be costly.
-One of the hardest positions we find ourselves in, is when a client is unable to afford the treatment cost and the owner has to opt for a less effective treatment option, or a less effective treatment option.
+One of the hardest positions we find ourselves in, is when a client is unable to afford the treatment cost and the owner has to opt for a less expensive treatment option, which may be less effective.
 That’s where pet insurance can provide that peace of mind that you do not have to make these difficult decisions, allowing you to focus on caring for your pet.

 Why is it important to choose the right insurance?

 As with all insurance, premiums vary significantly and depend on a number of different factors.
 It is important to select an insurance policy that provides a long term commitment to the health and happiness of your pet, but is also convenient for you.
 It’s extremely important to get this right from the outset as in our experience, if you don’t purchase the right policy early on you may struggle to switch to a better policy at a later date.
 This is because changing insurer could result in a break in cover and may mean conditions you have claimed for previously become pre-existing.